-Most of my year at St. Jerome grammar school was a pleasure, but Bingo Day in the 8th grade was an exception.
+Most of my years at St. Jerome grammar school were a pleasure, but Bingo Day in the 8th grade was an exception.
 I never talk about it, yet it pops into my head at the most inopportune times.

 The School Sisters of Notre Dame taught at St. Jerome’s back then.
 They wore thick black cloth from head to foot, except for a splash of white in the recess of their cowls, outlining their faces like lowered halos.